Peter-Roger/relathon/README.rst

 suite         ::= simple_stmt | NEWLINE INDENT stmt+ DEDENT

 | **Function** definitions are similar to python function definitions.
-A function definition is introduced by the keywork "def" and followed by the function identifier, a parameter list, and a suite.
-The paramlist is a comma-separated parenthesized list of parameters.
+A function definition is introduced by the keyword "def" and followed by the function identifier, a parameter list, and a suite.
+The parameter list is a comma-separated parenthesized list of parameters.
 An indented block of statements beginning on the next line comprises the function suite.

 Alternatively, a function definition can also occur all on a single line.
 Instead of the colon (":") that usually precedes the indented code block, an equal ("=") is used followed by a single expression.
 No return statement is necessary because the value of the evaluated expression is the implied return value.

-These two functions are the same:
+These two functions are identical:

 .. code-block:: python